 Price Transparency

-Wisconsin hospitals and health systems are committed to empowering patients with access to accurate and timely pricing information so they can make informed descisions when seeking care.
+Wisconsin hospitals and health systems are committed to empowering patients with access to accurate and timely pricing information so they can make informed decisions when seeking care.
 Significant investments have been made in technology and staffing to adopt federal hospital price transparency requirements, which includes posting “machine-readable files” and shoppable services lists.
 To make all this consumer friendly, though, more and more hospitals have also invested in price estimator tools that allow anyone to get a price estimate for a variety of services.

 Not one Wisconsin hospital or health system has been fined by the federal government for non-compliance with the law.
 However, groups outside of Wisconsin want you to think otherwise.
 It's time to set the record straight.